FAQs for Accelerated Undergraduate Degrees

 Dropping courses and withdrawing from LBC are academic actions that often have financial implications.
 It is your responsibility to understand the effects that these actions will have on your student financial aid.
 Dropping courses after the official add/drop period may result in your financial aid being adjusted.
 Withdrawal from the college may result in having your financial aid refunded.
 (See our federal aid refund policy.)

-Degree Completion Program tuition refunds are granted according to the following schedule:
+Accelerated Undergraduate Degrees tuition refunds for a 6 week course are granted according to the following schedule:

 A student is considered to be a withdrawal if they do not complete all the days scheduled to complete within the term.
 A student is not considered to be withdrawn if they provide written confirmation of intent to attend a future module.
 This must be done at the time of withdrawal.
 The future module must begin within 45 calendar days.